ArchBang85/S_Crimson/README.md

 How to get it up and running:

+20/3/2014 - You can get a compiled version from here: http://archbang.itch.io/shit-crimson I used cxFreeze instead of Pyinstaller and it seems to work fine now.

-19/3/2014 - I had some trouble compiling the thing with Pyinstaller, but it all seems to work fine if you download the files and run Shitcrimson.py in a Python 2.7 interpreter.
-I will get a working compiled version on as soon as I can.
+19/3/2014 - {I had some trouble compiling the thing with Pyinstaller, but it all seems to work fine if you download the files and run Shitcrimson.py in a Python 2.7 interpreter.
+I will get a working compiled version on as soon as I can}

 If you have issues feel free to email me at ArchBang85@gmail.com

 ============